idaholab/moose/framework/doc/content/source/bcs/ADDirichletBC.md

 where $\Omega \subset \mathbb{R}^n$ is the domain, and $\partial
 \Omega = \partial \Omega_D \cup \partial \Omega_N$ is its boundary.
-In this case, a `DirichletBC` object is used to impose the condition (2) on the subset of the boundary denoted by $\partial \Omega_D$.
+In this case, a `ADDirichletBC` object is used to impose the condition (2) on the subset of the boundary denoted by $\partial \Omega_D$.
 In this case, the `value` corresponds to the constant $g$, and the user must define one or more sidesets corresponding to the boundary subset $\partial \Omega_D$.

+Note that `ADDirichletBC` computes its Jacobian using automatic differentiation.

 ## Preset boundary conditions